opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Name | Description
 :--- | :---
 `rolebase`  | Specifies the subtree in the directory where role/group information is stored.
-`rolesearch` | The actual LDAP query that the Security plugin executes when trying to determine the roles of a user.
+`rolesearch` | The actual LDAP query that the security plugin executes when trying to determine the roles of a user.
 You can use three variables here (see below).
 `userroleattribute`  | The attribute in a user entry to use for `{2}` variable substitution.
 `userrolename`  | If the roles/groups of a user are not stored in the groups subtree, but as an attribute of the user's directory entry, define this attribute name here.
 `rolename`  | The attribute of the role entry that should be used as the role name.